psin36/dlaas-seedbank-spanish-to-english/README.md

  	     export ML_PASSWORD=<wml_instnace password>
   	     export ML_ENV=<wml_instance url>

-To set these environment variables for long-term use, or for windows instructions please refer to the following:
+To set these environment variables for long-term use please refer to the following:
  - [macOS][mac]
  - [linux][lin]
  - [windows][win]

+8. Set the default output format and region for aws:
+`Default region name []: us-geo`
+`Default output format []: json`

 ## Upload data files and update the tf-train.yaml file
 1. Edit `sentences_to_translate.txt` with the spanish sentences you want to translate to English.
 (Sentences are separated by line breaks.)